vatsimhk/Hong-Kong-Sector-Package/README.md

 ## What are Legacy Profiles?
 **Controllers are recommended to use Hong Kong TOPSKY.prf to control** as it contains many useful plugins that will enhance the controller experience. **ALL NEW trainees should begin training with the plugins.** However, to cater to older controllers who may not prefer the plugins, legacy profiles without TopSky will continue to receive minimal updates.

+## Some of the plugins failed to Load on startup!
+If you get an error on load, please install the [latest C++ redistributables](https://aka.ms/vs/17/release/vc_redist.x86.exe).
+The newly added plugins are compiled with newer C++ Libraries that you may or may not have already installed.

 ## Why is my font in EuroScope weird/Clearance box not filling?
 That is because the EuroScope font is not installed.
 Double click on the file EuroscopeFont.ttf in the extracted folder and press install.